danzlarkin/spstic/README.md

   # Deploy a static service from this directory on the specfied port (e.g. 8080)
   spstic --port=[port]

+  # Deploy a static service from this directory without Certbot or Ngrok
+  spstic --local

   # Configure the credentials
   spstic --configure